Why audio gear matters. Apostolis Geroukos write.

 fashion.
 The better the audio gear, the more transparent the “window” into music

-becomes; it’s like lifting a veil which previously hindered the audio reproduction and
+becomes; it’s like lifting a veil that previously hindered the audio reproduction and

 made everything sound muddy in comparison.
 Dedicated audio devices provide a